+Name E-mail

+School / School of Literature Date

+Partner Completed 23/06/2023

-Name E-mail School / School of Literature Date 29/06/2020 Partner Completed Type of Examiner School Assessment Board (SAB) / Degree Assessment Board (DAB) School Board l of Examiners (SBE) / Dual /
+Type of School Assessment Board (SAB) / School Board of Examiners (SBE) / Dual / Degree

+Type of Examiner Assessment Board (DAB)

+Areas Examined:

-Areas Examined: Literary Classics
+Literary Classics

 1. Programme Materials (these are typically provided electronically via the VLE or public website) Were you given access to? a.
 Programme handbook(s) Υ b.
 Programme regulations (these may be in the programme handbook?) Υ c.
 Programme Specification (this may be in the programme handbook?) Υ d.
 Module Descriptors (these may be in the programme handbook?) Υ e.
-Assessment briefs/marking criteria? Υ set out.
-School Response (if appropriate): 2 Draft Evamination Papers Draft Examination Papers Does your remit require you to review draft examination papers? Υ b.
-Did you receive all the draft papers for approval? Υ c.
-If not, was this at your request?
-N/A d.
-Was the nature and level of the questions appropriate?
-Y e.
-If not, were suitable arrangements made to consider your comments?
-N/A Please use this box to provide any additional comments with regard to the draft examination received.
-This could include opportunities for improvement or to identify examples of good I have received all exam papers in advance of the exam with full marking criter opportunity to comment on rubrics, appropriateness of content and typos in the have only rarely felt the need to make minor comments, e.g. on the wording of and marking criteria are always meticulously prepared.
+Assessment briefs/marking criteria?
+Please use this box to provide any additional comments with regard to the programme materials you have received.
+This could include opportunities for improvement or to identify examples of good All the module descriptors are available to me and to the students via Aula.
+All module descriptors, teaching plans, assessments and assessment criteria are clearly and transparently School Response (if appropriate): 2.
+Coursework/Continuously Assessed Work a.
+Does your remit require you to review Coursework/Continuously Assessed Work? b.
+Were you given an opportunity to review coursework questions / briefs prior to their use? c.
+Was sufficient coursework made available to you for assessment? d.
+Was the method and general standard of marking and consistency satisfactory?
+Please use this box to provide any additional comments with regard to any coursework or continuously assessed elements that you have reviewed.
+This could include opportunities for improvement or to identify examples of good practice: I was given the opportunity to review coursework briefs prior to them being issued to students and I provided some minor comments, which were taken on board by the team.
+Colleagues have gone to great efforts to make sure that I have had access to all the coursework completed by students, by giving me access to hidden sites on AULA where I was able to see marked work.
+I was comfortable with the standard of marking but advised the team I would like to see more consistency in the depth of feedback provided to students.
 School Response (if appropriate): 3.
-Moderating Examination Scripts \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ a.
-Did you receive a sufficient number of scripts? Υ b.
-If you did not receive all the scripts, was the method of selection satisfactory? Υ c.
-Was the general standard and consistency of marking appropriate? Υ d.
-Were the scripts marked in such a way as to enable you to see the reasons for Υ the award of given marks?
-Please use this box to provide any additional comments with regard to the examination scr or the approach to marking.
-This could include opportunities for improvement or to identify ly examples of good practice: Scripts have always been meticulously marked and I have seen clear evidence of internal moderation. e or internal moderation.
-School Response (if appropriate): 4.
 Dissertations & Projects a.
 Does your remit require you to review dissertations / projects? Υ b.
-Was the choice of subjects for dissertations / projects appropriate?
+Was the choice of subjects for dissertations / projects appropriate? c.

-Please use this box to provide any additional comments with regard to the programme materials you have received.
-This could include opportunities for improvement or to identify examples of good practice: All the module descriptors are available to me and to the students via Moodle.
-All module descriptors, teaching plans, assessments and assessment criteria are clearly and transparently set out.

-c.
 Was the method and standard of assessment appropriate?

-satisfactory?
+Please use this box to provide any additional comments with regard to the dissertations or projects you have reviewed.
+This could include opportunities for improvement or to identify examples of good practice: